 Mounting your flat panel monitor on an easy to use, articulating monitor arm is almost a must if you want to get the screen set to the perfect height for comfortable viewing.
 In addition to adding positioning flexibility, the use of a monitor mount frees up useful desk space which can be all to important when office space becomes a premium and desks are smaller.

 Choosing the right arm can be a challenge when you can’t touch and feel it in advance, and when all apparent key factors appear to be similar.
-This monitor arm review will compare three popular and lower-priced monitor arms: the Humanscale M2 Monitor Arm, or the ESI Ergo Edge Monitor Arm.
-Lastly, our newest entry the Ascend Monitor Arm All three come from well-respected ergonomics manufacturers.
+This monitor arm review will compare three popular and lower-priced monitor arms: the Humanscale M2 Monitor Arm, the ESI Ergo Edge Monitor Arm and the Innovative EVO II Monitor Arm.
+All three come from well-respected ergonomics manufacturers.

 The nuts and bolts comparison: